 MICHELLE ALLEYNE, FOUNDER

 Fashion Authority, Michelle Alleyne earned a B.S. at Howard University in Fashion Merchandising & Business Management, studied Apparel Production Management at FIT, and earned an M.S. in 2015 from Parsons School of Design in Strategic Design and Management; further sharpening her skills in innovative business models and design thinking.

 In addition Michelle’s spent numerous years working in the NYC Garment Center; Managing Production & Manufacturing (off-shore and domestic), as Product Developer, Merchandiser, Buyer, Trim Buyer, and Import/Export Manager for major fashion brands like Macy's, Ann Taylor, and Halston to name a small few; affording her immeasurable industry knowledge from personal hands on experience.
-She's a Trend Setter & Forecaster, & has even styled print, Millicent Shelton directed music videos, and Spike Lee directed TV commercials.
+She's a Futurist, Trend Setter & Forecaster, & has even styled editorials, Millicent Shelton directed music videos, and Spike Lee directed TV commercials.